This chapter includes:

 The POSIX function to extend a file is ftruncate(); the standard requires this function to zero-fill the new data space, meaning that the file is effectively written twice, so this technique is suitable when you can prepare the file during an initial phase where performance isn't critical.
-There's also a non-POSIX devctl() to extend a file without zero-filling it, which provides the above benefits without the cost of erasing the contents; see DCMD_FSYS_PREGROW_FILE in <sys/dcmd_blk.h>, takes as its argument the file size, as a off64_t.
+There's also a non-POSIX devctl() to extend a file without zero-filling it, which provides the above benefits without the cost of erasing the contents; the DCMD_FSYS_PREGROW_FILE command, which is defined in <sys/dcmd_blk.h>, takes as its argument the file size, as a off64_t.
 For example:

 You can control the balance between performance and robustness on either a global or per-file basis: